jayquinn/EdenApp/README.md

 The app is used as a research tool for student accomodation in University of Edinburgh since 2018.
 Heriot-Watt university joined the group later and use the app for elder people.

+## Contact
+Feel free to ask me any questions
 Contact: yiqiang.zhao@ed.ac.uk